QubesOS/qubes-doc/UserFaq.md

 ### Why does Qubes use Xen instead of KVM or some other hypervisor?

 In short: we believe the Xen architecture allows for the creation of more secure systems (i.e. with a much smaller TCB, which translates to a smaller attack surface).
 We discuss this in much greater depth in our [​Architecture Specification document](http://files.qubes-os.org/files/doc/arch-spec-0.3.pdf).

+### What about this other/new (micro)kernel/hypervisor?

+Whenever starting a discussion about another (micro)kernel or hypervisor in relation to Qubes, we strongly suggest including answers to the following questions first:

+1. What kinds of containers does it use for isolation?
+Processes?
+PV VMs?
+Fully virtualized VMs (HVMs)?
+And what underlying h/w technology is used (ring0/3, VT-x)?
+2. Does it require specially written/built applications (e.g. patched Firefox)?
+3. Does it require custom drivers, or can it use Linux/Windows ones?
+4. Does it support VT-d, and does it allow for the creation of untrusted driver domains?
+5. Does it support S3 sleep?
+6. Does it work on multiple CPUs/Chipsets?
+7. What are the performance costs, more or less? (e.g. "XYZ prevents concurrent execution of two domains/processes on shared cores of a single processor", etc.)
+8. Other special features?
+E.g. eliminates cooperative covert channels between VMs?

+Here are the answers for Xen 4.1 (which we use as of 2014-04-28):

+1. PV and HVM Virtual Machines (ring0/3 for PV domains, VT-x/AMD-v for HVMs).
+2. Runs unmodified usermode apps (binaries).
+3. Runs unmodified Linux drivers (dom0 and driver domains).
+PV VMs require special written pvdrivers.
+4. Full VT-d support including untrusted driver domains.
+5. S3 sleep supported well.
+6. Works on most modern CPUs/Chipsets.
+7. Biggest performance hit on disk operations (especially in Qubes when complex 2-layer mapping used for Linux AppVMs).
+No GPU virtualization.
+8. Mostly Works<sup>TM</sup> :)

 ### What's so special about Qubes' GUI virtualization?